commercialhaskell/stack/doc/GUIDE.md

     export $HACKAGE_PASSWORD="<password>"
     ```

-* `stack upgrade` will build a new version of stack from source.
+* `stack upgrade` will build a new version of Stack from source.
-    * `--git` is a convenient way to get the most recent version from master for
+    * `--git` is a convenient way to get the most recent version from the
-      those testing and living on the bleeding edge.
+      `master` branch, for those testing and living on the bleeding edge.
-* `stack ls snapshots` will list all the local snapshots by
+* `stack ls snapshots` will list all the local snapshots by default.
+You can
-  default.
-You can also view the remote snapshots using `stack ls
+  also view the remote snapshots using `stack ls snapshots remote`.
+It also
-  snapshots remote`.
-It also supports option for viewing only lts
-  (`-l`) and nightly (`-n`) snapshots.
+  supports option for viewing only lts (`-l`) and nightly (`-n`) snapshots.
 * `stack ls dependencies` lists all of the packages and versions used for a
   project
 * `stack list [PACKAGE]...` list the version of the specified package(s) in a